FOLLOW US

 Banned Imports

-Restricted imports requiring authorisation include animals, animal products, plants, fruit and vegetables, firearms and ammunition, radioactive chemicals and active isotopes, films and publications, and telecommunications equipment.
+Restricted imports requiring prior authorisation include animals, animal products, plants, firearms and ammunition, certain chemicals, films and publications, and telecommunications equipment.

 Banned Exports